-If you’re thinking about, or studying towards becoming a doctor, you are embarking on a long and involved process involving years of intense study.
+If you’re working towards becoming a doctor, you are embarking on a long and involved process involving years of intense study.

 Assuming you have the qualifications and the grades, sooner or later you will have to submit your application to medical school.